CommonMCOBJ/CommonMCOBJ/README.md

 # COMMON_MC_OBJ_END
 ```

-In addition, exporters may export their own separate headers underneath the CommonMCOBJ header to provide extra information that the spec lacks support.
+In addition, exporters may export their own separate headers to provide extra information that the spec lacks support.
 Software can then use the `exporter` key to determine when to use these extra headers.

 ```py
 # COMMON_MC_OBJ_START